GabeStah/gremlin-blog-posts/src/_posts/pitches/content-pitches/2018-10-08-content-pitches.md

 > 4. Define non-critical dependencies.
 > 5. Define thresholds at which non-critical dependency failures will impact system.

-### Level 1 — Manual — Getting agreement from all parties and DR failover.
+### Level 1 — Manual — Getting agreement from all parties and DR failover

 > - All of the pre-requisites stored in a single well-defined place
 > - Agreement on playbooks to be used by Devs, Testers, Operations, Stakeholders